network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 2. Part 2:

-Now kill the traffic reproducer 02 (e.g. with CTRL-C).
+Now kill the traffic reproducers (e.g. with CTRL-C).
 This will close the TCP sockets with nfacctd.
 Then check the following:

 - Log messages in "output-log-01.log" are present in the logfile (order of appearence preserved, but there could/will be other logs in between)